aprogrammerI/VR-Environment/README.md

-Vr-enviroment
+# Vr-Enviroment

-A Unity-based virtual reality (VR) environment prototype showcasing basic world-building and interactivity.
+A **Unity-based virtual reality (VR) prototype** showcasing basic world-building and interactivity.

+---

-Project Overview
+##  Project Overview

-Vr-enviroment is an introductory VR project created in Unity.
-The environment was built entirely from Unity primitives, without external assets, to demonstrate core VR development concepts such as object creation, scene composition, and simple interactivity.
+**Vr-enviroment** is an introductory VR project created in Unity.
+The environment is built entirely from Unity primitives (no external assets), demonstrating:
+- Object creation
+- Scene composition
+- Basic interactivity

 The virtual space includes:
-Trees
+-  Trees
-Benches
+-  Benches
-Lamps
+-  Lamps
-Stones
+-  Stones
-Flowers
+-  Flowers

-Although the project is intentionally simple, it provides a foundation for experimenting with VR mechanics and scene design.
+Although intentionally simple, this project provides a foundation for experimenting with VR mechanics and scene design.

+---

-Features
+## ✨ Features

-Interactive Elements
-Flowers disappear when clicked.
+- **Interactive Elements** → Flowers disappear when clicked

-Camera Interaction
-Clicking outside interactive objects moves the camera closer.
+- **Camera Interaction** → Clicking elsewhere moves the camera closer

-Custom Environment

-All environment objects are manually constructed from Unity’s built-in shapes.
+- **Custom Environment** → All objects handcrafted from Unity’s built-in shapes